raymondguo-db/terraform-provider-databricks/docs/resources/sql_visualization.md

 ---
 # databricks_sql_visualization Resource

-!> This resource is deprecated and will be removed in future.
+!> This resource is deprecated and will be no longer supported on March 2, 2026.

 -> Please switch to [databricks_dashboard](dashboard.md) to author new AI/BI dashboards using the latest tooling